esironal/url/README.md

 pasting the *DECODE* button is focused which allows you to just hit the SPACE or ENTER key to decode your string.
 If you want to encode just press TAB to move the focus to the *ENCODE* button.

+BTW you can use this sweet utility even if you have no internet connection :computer: